-At the same individual level that Amos sought to bring understandings of the Holocaust to his classes, the Lipton letters make it clear why Joseph's mother was in tears.
-He may not have understood as a boy, though he did later, and we certainly can today.
-Readers of Sarah Wildman's book Paper Love: Searching for the Girl My Grandfather Left Behind will also register the pain, separation, worry, and helplessness of Wildman's grandfather as he received letters crying for help from his endangered first love.
-Wildman will be JHSSC's keynote speaker at the spring meeting (see program, page 11), where she will discuss the generational trauma experienced by the descendants of survivors.
-Those deep connections and family ties to the history of the Holocaust as well as to letters from endangered loved ones are, I suspect, something not at all unfamiliar to readers of this magazine.
+At the same individual level that Amos sought to be understandings of the Holocaust to his classes, the Lipton lett make it clear why Joseph's mother was in tears.
+He may not h understood as a boy, though he did later, and we certainly today.
+Readers of Sarah Wildman's book Paper Love: Search for the Girl My Grandfather Left Behind will also register the pa separation, worry, and helplessness of Wildman's grandfathe he received letters crying for help from his endangered first lo Wildman will be JHSSC's keynote speaker at the spring meet (see program, page 11), where she will discuss the generatio trauma experienced by the descendants of survivors.
+Th deep connections and family ties to the history of the Holoca by Samantha Krantz, REMEMBER Program Associate, Charleston Jewish Federation